 Yoga is a very personal practice.
 What I mean is – it’s not a challenge or a competition.
 It’s not about comparisons either.
 Nor it is about thousands of yoga photos floating on the internet.
 Although, the images do represent the hard work and persistence of a practitioner to move into a pose.
 I am not very good with words to explain the spiritual aspect, I can only try to word how I feel about my practice and list the benefits of yoga and how it effects the mind.
 (Continuing from: My Yoga Transformation blogpost)

 As I have said before, Yoga is a revelation.
-No, you don’t start looking at the world with Einstein eyes, but instead you start understanding yourself better.
+No, you don’t start looking at the world with Einstein’s eyes, but instead, you start understanding yourself better.
 With every inhale and exhale, you start appreciating and respecting your body more.

 I mostly practice Hatha yoga, often ending with restorative asanas and meditation.
 After overcoming the initial awkwardness of each pose, I started noticing the slow transition from an anxious or uncertain mental state to a more calmer one.
 Since I practice at home I do it at my own pace.
 Here’s the effects on yoga and how the practice has impacted me.

 It’s only recently I have noticed that whenever I am in a tense situation, my body subconsciously responds with deep steady breathing, and I feel myself going through the same transition as I do when trying out a difficult pose.
 You learn to breathe through a situation that’s new or uncomfortable.
 Of course it doesn’t solve the problem but it gives my mind enough space to find a solution.

 I am still learning to listen to my body and know when to push forward and when to stop.
 Earlier I would push too hard, hurt my wrists and end up taking few days off.
 Now I don’t attempt to perfect the art, but try to soak in all the goodness according to my potential.